meteor/meteor/content/build-tool.md

 ---
 title: Build system
 order: 12
-description: How to use Meteor's build system to compile your app, and use packages from Atmosphere and NPM.
+description: How to use Meteor's build system to compile your app, and use packages from Atmosphere and npm.
 discourseTopicId: 19669
 ---